Diggs scores 3 TDs for Bills in 41-7 rout of Titans

 The Titans, coming off a 21-20 season-opening loss to the New York Giants, opened 0-2 for the first time since 2012.

 The two-time defending AFC South champions face numerous questions about a defense that gave up 313 yards passing a week after allowing 238 yards rushing.
-Meantime, Henry and their offense continue to sputter.
+Meantime, their offense mustered 187 yards, managed 12 first downs and had two of 11 drives finish in Bills territory.

+“We got our (butts) kicked, plain and simple,” coach Mike Vrabel said after the most lopsided loss in his four-plus seasons coaching the Titans.
+“They outplayed us and they outcoached us, and that’s the definition of it.
+We’re going to go back to work and try to figure out how to win a football game.”

+While Tannehill was benched after throwing his second interception, the Titans’ Henry-led running game continued to be grounded.

 The two-time rushing champion was limited to 25 yards on 13 carries while scoring on a 2-yard plunge.